efou/Once-upon-a-time/documentation/intro.md

 ## Glossary

-**User**
+**Term 1**

-He is the registered user of the system.
+User:He is the registered user of the system.
 Registered users only can upload and download a book, write a review, rate and make a want_to_read list.

-**Administrator**
+**Term 2**

-The administrator is responsible for the proper functioning of the system.
+Administrator: He is responsible for the proper functioning of the system.
 The administrator approves the registration material and feedback.
 He approves or denies books' uploads and payments.

-**System**
+**Term 3**

-It is the software project we have undertaken to implement.
+System: It is the software project we have undertaken to implement.

-**User priority**
+**Term 4**

-Η προτεραιότητα/σημασία που έχει για τον τελικό χρήστη του συστήματος μία από τις απαιτήσεις του συστήματος.
+User priority: The importance of each requirement of the system for the user.

-**Technical priority**
+**Term 5**

-Η προτεραιότητα/σημασία ως προς την τεχνική υλοποίηση του συστήματος μίας από τις απαιτήσεις του.
+Technical priority: The importance of each requirement of the system regarding the technical implementation.

-**.jpeg file**
+**Term 6**

-It is the most common image format for storing and transmitting photographic images.
+.jpeg file: It is the most common image format for storing and transmitting photographic images.

-**Want_to_read list**
+**Term 7**

-It is the list that users can create with books they want to read later.
+Want_to_read list: It is the list that users can create with books they want to read later.

-**Users DB**
+**Term 8**

-It is an organized collection of data of users who are registered in the system, such as each user's username, password, uploads, downloads, reviwes and ratings.
+Users DB: It is an organized collection of data of users who are registered in the system, such as each user's username, password, uploads, downloads, reviwes and ratings.

-**Books DB**
+**Term 9**

-Books DB contains all the necessary data for the books of the shop, sach as each book's title, price, author, category and rating.
+Books DB: Books DB contains all the necessary data for the books of the shop, sach as each book's title, price, author, category and rating.